dangowrt/tracertools/README.md

 # Tracer solar charger probing/fuzzing #

-To perform the needed reverse engineering tasks, I made these two tools:
+To perform the needed reverse engineering tasks, I made these two tools.

+Fortunately EP Solar hinted to look at the `Tracer-MT-5 protocol (111213).doc` file and searching for that I found https://github.com/xxv/tracer/ Great to see there is more people hacking these controllers!
+And even got something not entirely unlike a datasheet.

+Beware!
+This is hacky and crude prototype-quality software.

 * `reqdata` sends a captured data-request package, tries to recalculate CRC and warns if it doesn't match the reference (good to test if the CRC